kellyschrock/solex-cc/README.md

 on the red "Remove" button next to a worker in the list.

 You can also do basic testing of worker message handling from the "Test a worker" page.

+## Worker Logging

+Since it's kind of hard to run your worker in a debugger while it's installed on the vehicle, it's helpful to log output to the console so you can see what's going on.
+To do this, don't use `console.log()`.
+It will work, but it will just spew output to the console, which is probably being captured in a file on the CC's filesystem, which you'd have to SSH into the CC in order to see.
+It's not as cool as `ATTRS.log(ATTRS.id, msg)`.

+If you use that, then the dispatcher logs it to the console.
+You can also filter which output is actually sent by calling this:

+`GET /dispatch/log_filter/:worker_ids`

+Where `:worker_ids` is a comma-delimited list of the worker ids you want to see output for.

+You can also specify these filters in the "Logging" page on the UI in case you want to view log output there.